Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Personal loans

-A bad credit personal loan from an online lender or local lender like Mariner Finance can also provide fast cash in Pennsylvania – you could have your money as soon as same day.
+A bad credit personal loan from an online lender or local lender like Mariner Finance can also provide fast cash in Pennsylvania — you could have your money as soon as the same day.
 And unlike payday loans, bad credit lenders like OneMain Financial, Oportun and Mariner Finance cap their rates at 35.99%.
 But unlike payday lenders, you usually need a hard credit check to qualify.

-Payday alternative loans (PAL)
+Payday alternative loans (PALs)

 PALS are small, unsecured loans offered by some federal credit unions.
 Regardless of your credit score, you might qualify for a PAL with an amount between $200 and $1,000.
-PAL APRs are capped at 28% and repayment terms range from one to six months.
-But they’re not for people who need fast funding.
-You need to be a member of a PAL credit union for at least a month before you can qualify.
+PAL APRs are capped at 28%, and repayment terms range from one to six months.

 Employer paycheck advance

 Instead of turning to a loan, you can see if your employer offers a paycheck advance.
-Some companies offer paycheck advances or short-term loans to employees, typically at lower rates than what you get on a bad credit personal loan.
+Some companies offer paycheck advances or short-term loans to employees, typically at lower rates than what you would get on a bad credit personal loan.

 How much do short-term loans cost in Pennsylvania?

-So the actual cost depends on the lender and the loan product.
-The higher the rate and the longer the term – the more interest you’ll pay back over time.
+So, the actual cost depends on the lender and the loan product.
+The higher the rate and the longer the term — the more interest you’ll pay back over time.
 To minimize the cost, try to find the lowest rate and choose the shortest repayment term you can afford.

 Assistance programs available in Pennsylvania